 The Board of Directors is responsible for the other information.
-The other information comprises the information included in the annual report, but does not include the consolidated financial statements, the stand-alone financial statements, the tables marked "audited" in the Compensation Report and our auditor's reports thereon.
+The other information comprises the information included in the annual report, but does not include the consolidated financial statements, the stand-alone financial statements, the Compensation Report and our auditor's reports thereon.